IO-Design-Team/firebase_rules/firebase_rules/README.md

 - Create rules for Firestore, Storage, and Realtime Database in a type-safe environment
 - Mimics the Firebase rules syntax for easy migration

+The benefits:
+- Type-safe access to your data model.
+Get errors if rules don't match the model.
+- Rules are easier to read and maintain
+- Split rules into multiple files for organization
+- Add comments to Realtime Database rules

 ## Limitations
 - All rules functions must be defined at the root level
 - Realtime Database rules are not really type-safe, but you do get the benefit of having code completion